-8.15 For determining the impact of glint and glare upon level crossings with respect to road users, follow the 'road users' assessment methodology presented in Section 7.
-For LCWLs, follow the assessment of railway signals as presented in Section 8.11-8.14.
-In both instances, consultation with the railway stakeholder is advised.
+8.16 For determining the impact of glint and glare upon level crossings with respect to road users, follow the 'road users' assessment methodology presented in Section 7.
+For LCWLs, follow the assessment of railway signals as presented in Section 8.11.
+In both instances, consultation with the railway and/or road stakeholder is advised.